-- 13. Encourage increased active transportation connections to and through the policy area to promote connectivity and access. - 14.
-Encourage the minimization and consolidation of vehicular access points to the policy area from public streets to promote the reduction of interruptions to active transportation infrastructure.
+- Encourage additional active transportation infrastructure connections to and through the policy area to promote connectivity and access. - 14.
+Require redevelopment to restrict driveway access on to public roadways to ensure the reduction of interruptions to active transportation infrastructure.

-5.5 Public Service Policy Area
+Public Service Policy Area

 The Public Service Policy Area is envisioned to be a hub for public services.
 This area includes County facilities and property intended for continued community services and emergency services.
-Future development and redevelopment opportunities will focus on continuing to locate new and expand public services within this policy area acting as event and destination generators.
+Future development and redevelopment opportunities will focus on continuing to locate new and expand existing public services within this policy area that act as event and destination generators.
 Limited commercial and community housing uses that improve the activation of these facilities will also be supported.